Minsterley: Governance

-Minsterley civil parish is governed by a parish council separate from that of Westbury, is represented on the Shropshire Council and in parliament in the Shrewsbury & Atcham constituency.
+Minsterley civil parish is governed by a parish council separate from that of Westbury, is represented on the Shropshire Council and in parliament in the Shrewsbury constituency.

 Churches

 The Church of England parish church of Holy Trinity was built at the end of the 17th century, by the Thynne family of Longleat and houses an internationally famous collection of maiden's garlands.
 The exterior of the west end of the Church is notable for the stonework memento mori, which include skull and crossbones and hourglasses.
 The churchyard contains war graves of a soldier of World War I and a soldier of World War II.

 The village also has active Congregationalist and Methodist churches.

 Industry

-It is home to a large dairy which came under Müller ownership in January 2013 (previously it was owned by Uniq Foods) and a meat canning factory, Rea Valley Foods part of Zwanenberg Food Group UK.
+It is home to a large dairy, established in 1906, which came under Müller ownership in January 2013 (previously it was owned by Uniq Foods) and a meat canning factory, Rea Valley Foods part of Zwanenberg Food Group UK.